-Einstein on the Beach opera or performance art piece performed January 6-7, 2014 at the Théâtre du Châtelet in Paris.
+Einstein on the Beach performance art piece performed January 6-7, 2014 at the Théâtre du Châtelet in Paris.
 Music by Philip Glass.
 Directed for stage by Robert Wilson.
 Choreography by Lucinda Childs.
 Random number and solfège lyrics called for by the composer.
 Actual texts used were from Christopher Knowles (a neurologically impaired teenager and poet whom Wilson helped as special ed teacher), Samuel M. Johnson (an elderly black performer who was a friend of Wilson), and choreographer Lucinda Childs (who contributed the monologue "I was in this prematurely air-conditioned supermarket").

 Main performers (alphabetical order) are Helga Davis (Helga), Kate Moran (Kate), Jasper Newell (Boy), Antoine Silverman (Albert Einstein), and Charles Williams (Mr. Johnson, who in turn appears as the Judge and as Bus Driver).
 Music Director Michael Riesman conducts the Philip Glass Ensemble comprised of Lisa Bielawa, David Crowell, Dan Dryden, Jon Gibson, Mick Rossi, and Andrew Sterman.
 Dancers from the Lucinda Childs Dance Company are Ty Boomershine (répétiteur), Katie Dorn, Katherine Helen Fisher, Sarah Hillmon, Anne Lewis, Sharon Milanese (court reporter), Patrick John O'Neill, Matt Pardo, Lonnie Poupard, Jr., Caitlin Scranton, John Sorensen-Jolink, and Shakirah Stewart (court reporter).
 Members of the chorus are Philip Anderson, Joe Damon Chappel, Hai-Ting Chinn, Tomás Cruz, Michèle A. Eaton, John Kawa, Lindsay Kesselman, Kate Maroney, Solange Merdinian, Gregory R. Purnhagen, Melanie Russell, and Jason Charles Walker.
 Co-director Ann-Christin Rommen; Directing Associate Charlie Otte; lighting by Urs Schöenbaum and John Torres; sound by Dan Dryden; costumes by Carlos Soto; hair and make-up by Luc Verschueren and Campbell Young Associates.
 Produced by Pomegranate Arts, Inc; Executive Producer Linda Brumbach; Associate Producer/General Manager Kalib Kilkenny; Associate Producer Alisa E. Regas; Production Manager Marc Warren; Associate General Manager Linsey Bostwick.
 Directed for TV by Don Kent.
 Sung and spoken in English.
 Released 2016, title has 2 Blu-ray discs with 5.1 dts-HD Master Audio surround sound.
 Grade: A+ with ‽ designation.